IBM-Bluemix-Docs/GlobalizationPipeline/ts_index.md

 # {{site.data.keyword.GlobalizationPipeline_short}} troubleshooting
 {: #globalizationpipelinets}

-Here are some answers to common questions about using {{site.data.keyword.GlobalizationPipeline_full}}.
+Here are some answers to common questions about using {{site.data.keyword.GlobalizationPipeline_short}}.
 {:shortdesc}